znep/query-coordinator/engine/README.md

 ## Running tests

-Run RSPec tests from within the `engine` directory with:
+Run RSpec tests from within the `engine` directory with:

-    bundle exec rspec
+    bundle exec rake

 You can also watch the specs for changes and re-run them automatically with: